Call Or Text:

 Recycling of Food Waste at Home

 There are many ways households can improve their recycling efforts, with composting being a great option to reduce personal food waste.
-To compost food waste at home, all you have to do is build a compost pile with alternating layers of green materials (food scraps) and brown materials (leaves or shredded paper) and keep the pile moist to produce quality compost.
+To recycle organic food waste into compost at home, all you have to do is build a compost pile with alternating layers of green materials (food scraps) and brown materials (leaves or shredded paper) and keep the pile moist to produce quality compost.

 Vermicomposting is an alternative strategy for those with limited backyard space that involves using red worms to break down food scraps.